TalkoDenis/stats_with_ruby/README.md

 ## Install

-To bild and make gem:
+To build and make gem:

 ```bash
 gem build stats_with_ruby.gemspec